davesnx/query-json/README.md

 ## Usage

-I recommend to write the query in single-quotes inside the terminal, since writting JSON requires double-quotes for the properties, either filtering or creating them.
+I recommend to write the query in single-quotes inside the terminal, since writting JSON requires double-quotes for accessing properties.

 > NOTE: I have aliased query-json to be "q" for short, you can set it in your dotfiles. `alias q="query-json"`.